francois-vincent/dbLoader/README.md

 the schema of the database.

+## Remote execution

+A Python fabric script is provided that allows to run the standalone script directly on the target computer.
+This allows to speed up injection process by a factor 5 to 7, especially when the data set to inject is huge.

+A non-regression test scenario is provided in file test/testLoader.py.
+This file is all-inclusive and only requires the schema of the database.

 ## Dependencies

 You will have to install SQLAlchemy plus any Python wrapper to your favorite databases adapter (psycopg2